 Our perspective and understanding of the these dueling interests is the foundation to our success.
-A success demonstrated over the course of nearly 30 years.
+A success demonstrated over the course of many years.
 A success illustrated in our 98.77% client satisfaction rating.

 Not just legal professionals, but “your criminal defense lawyer”

 Here at SDCA, we understand the tremendous stress, confusion, and helplessness our clients feel.
 Indeed, facing criminal charges can be one of the most terrifying and unnerving experiences in your life.
 That is why we offer a free of charge, in-person consultation, 7 days a week.
 We will take the time to meet our clients, answer any questions, and make sure that your questions are answered.
 We do all of this BEFORE you hire us, because we are confident that our dedication will win you over.

 If and when we accept your case, we will make a point to keep you updated about your case.
 Our attorneys will regularly contact you to keep you updated about your case.
 Further, as stated earlier, you’ll have our attorneys’ personal contact information, so you will never be left wondering: “what is happening with my case?”